alga6719/versons/README.md

    Then browse to [http://localhost:8080/dashboard.html](http://localhost:8080/dashboard.html).

+All fonts, icons, and scripts referenced by `dashboard.html` are bundled with the repository so reviewers never have to relax a
+ Content Security Policy or allowlist external CDNs to exercise the mock.

 ### Loading as a Chrome extension

 If you prefer to review the dashboard inside a Chrome extension sandbox: